-As of December 31, 2022, the carrying value of the Company's vessels, including right-of-use assets under operating leases, plus any unamortized dry- docking costs and leasehold improvements was \$2,683,203 thousands.
-As discussed in Notes 1(i) and 4 to the consolidated financial statements, the Company evaluates its vessels and right-of-use assets under operating leases for impairment whenever events or changes in circumstances indicate that the carrying value of a vessel or a right-of-use asset under operating lease plus any unamortized dry-docking costs and leasehold improvements might not be recoverable in accordance with the guidance in ASC 360 - Property, Plant and Equipment ("ASC 360").
-If indicators of impairment exist, management compares the future undiscounted net operating cash flows expected to be generated throughout the remaining useful life of each vessel or over the remaining lease term of the right-of-use asset under operating lease to the carrying value plus any unamortized dry-docking costs and leasehold improvements.
-Where a vessel's or a right-of-use asset's under operating lease carrying value plus any unamortized drydocking costs and leasehold improvements exceeds the undiscounted net operating cash flow forecasts, management recognizes an impairment loss equal to the excess of the carrying value plus any unamortized dry-docking costs and leasehold improvements over the fair value of the vessel or right-of-use asset under operating lease.
+As of December 31, 2023, the carrying value of the Company's vessels, including right-of-use assets under operating leases, plus any unamortized dry- docking costs and leasehold improvements (hereinafter, the "carrying value of a vessel or a right-of-use asset") was \$2,675,303 thousands.
+As discussed in Notes 1(i), 1(q) and 4 to the consolidated financial statements, the Company evaluates its vessels and right-of-use assets under operating leases for impairment, whenever events or changes in circumstances indicate that the carrying value of a vessel or a right-of-use asset, might not be recoverable in accordance with the guidance in ASC 360 - Property, Plant and Equipment ("ASC 360").
+If indicators of impairment exist, management compares the carrying value of a vessel or a right of use asset, to its future undiscounted net operating cash flows expected to be generated throughout the remaining useful life of the vessel or over the remaining lease term of the right-of-use asset under operating lease.
+Where the carrying value of a vessel or a right-of-use asset exceeds its future undiscounted net operating cash flows, management recognizes an impairment loss equal to the excess of its carrying value over its fair value, determined as per ASC 820 - Fair Value Measurements ("ASC 820").
+As of December 31, 2023, the Company determined that the carrying value of the Liquified Natural Gas ("LNG") vessel Neo Energy, was not recoverable and was impaired.
+The Company determined the fair value of this vessel through a combination of future discounted net operating cash flows and third-party valuations.
+As a result, the Company recognized a \$26,367 thousands impairment charge.

-Auditing management's recoverability assessment was complex given the judgement and estimation uncertainty involved in determining the assumption of the future charter rates for non-contracted revenue days when forecasting the undiscounted net operating cash flows.
-These future charter rates are subjective as they involve the development and use of assumptions about the tanker and Liquified Natural Gas ("LNG") shipping markets through the end of the useful lives of the vessels, or over the remaining lease term for the right-of-use assets under operating leases.
-These assumptions are forward looking and subject to the inherent unpredictability of future global economic and market conditions.
+Auditing management's recoverability assessment of the Company's vessels and right-of use-assets under operating leases and the impairment measurement of vessel Neo Energy were complex, given the judgement and estimation uncertainty involved in determining the assumptions of (i) the future charter rates when forecasting the undiscounted, and for the vessel Neo Energy the discounted, net operating cash flows, and (ii) for the vessel Neo Energy, the discount rate.
+The future charter rates are subjective as they involve the development and use of assumptions about the tanker and LNG shipping markets through the end of the useful lives of the vessels, or over the remaining lease term for the right-of-use assets under operating leases.
+Changes in the discount rate may significantly impact the recoverable amount of the vessel Neo Energy and therefore the impairment charge recognized.
+The future charter rates and discount rate assumptions are forward looking and subject to the inherent unpredictability of future global economic and market conditions.